 How should I train to build muscle?
-We get this question a lot.
+As a private personal trainer Northampton, we get this question a lot..
 And it’s a great question.
 Everyone should aim to maintain or build muscle as they get older.
 That’s because muscle is essential for so many reasons.
 It’s good for your health; it’ll strengthen your bones, improve your physiology, help you burn calories and enable you to do more, with lower risk, in everyday life.
 But it will also help you look good.
 Everyone looks better with a bit of tone.
 You’ll have a better shape, a better look after losing weight, rather than being all skin and bone with skin hanging off you.

 Of course, the best way to build and maintain muscle is to perform resistance training.
 But so many people work out with weights without making progress or achieving the look they want.
 Why is that?
 Often it comes down to the way you eat between training sessions.
 You don’t build muscle in the gym, you manufacture it between training sessions, so proper nutrition is crucial.
 But, more usually, the issue is with the way you train.
 If you are not maximising the stimulus that leads to muscle growth, you’re going to see unsatisfactory results.